 Who Controls IoT?

 Edge Computing—where Moore’s law empowers each IoT sensor with the computing power to make artificially intelligent decisions without relying on a central cloud hub—creates this intelligence.
 In the words of Stan Lee, with great power, comes great responsibility.
 So we return to the question: Who controls IoT?
 In a world with billions of devices, each equipped with on-the-edge intelligence, the answer to this question concerns humanity’s future.

 IoT is notoriously fractured.
-Countless use cases require domain expertise.
+Countless Applications require domain expertise.
 As a result, there is no analogous winner take all to the internet, especially where network effects anointed masters in search (Google) and social (Facebook) exist.
 According to Statista, at the end of 2019, there were 620 IoT platforms, including tech behemoths Microsoft and Amazon.
 Amazon controls a vast swath of the consumer IoT market: with several hundred million sold, there’s a good chance you own an Alexa device or a Ring doorbell camera (or both).
 But even Amazon only controls a tiny fraction of IoT.
 And a collective device intelligence vastly greater than the sum of its parts is disrupted by this fractured landscape.

 A central problem with IoT’s current architecture is that users are forced to trust platforms, making consumers—whether they are Alexa users or corporate customers—wary of privacy violations and the potential abuse of their data for advertising anti-competitive purposes.
 IBM published a report in 2014 called “Device Democracy” calling for a decentralized IoT solution supporting trustless peer-to-peer messaging, secure distributed data sharing, and a robust and scalable form of device coordination.
 It calls for blockchain to verify transactions, register devices, authenticate users, and broker trustless device consensus.